 - 4.The resolution at which the brain was imaged

 brainreg /path/to/signal/channel1.tiff /path/to/output/directory -v 20 5 5 --orientation asl

 A new output directory has been created, which contains the registered brain.
 We are now ready to manually trace the probe track.

-To open the graphical user interface, type the following command:
+To open the graphical user interface, open napari and then load the

 A video tutorial is available for the old version of this software.
-The details have changed, but the principles are the same:
+The details (e.g. button placement) have changed, but the principles are the same: